KidkArolis/tiny-atom/README.md

 ### `atom.split`

-Can be used in 3 ways:
+Can be used in 2 ways:

 * `atom.split(update)` - a shortcut to directly extend the state with the `update` object, doesn't go via `evolve`, extends using Object.assign.
 * `atom.split(type, payload)` - dispatch an action to `evolve`.

 ### Advanced

-Tiny Atom's constructor takes a 4th argument, a function `extend` with signature `(empty, prev, next)`.
-This function is called each time the old state `prev` needs to be extended with the patch `next`.
-Default implementation is just `Object.assign(empty, prev, next)`.
+Tiny Atom's constructor takes a 4th argument, a function `merge` with signature `(prevState, nextState)`.
+This function is called each time the old state `prevState` needs to merge a possibly partial update `nextState`.
+Default implementation is `Object.assign({}, prev, next)`.

-You can use this hook to use a different data structure for your state, such as Immutable.
-Or you could use it to extend the state instead of cloning, by changing it to `Object.assign(prev, next)` if that makes performance or architectural difference.
+You can use this hook to use a different data structure for your state, such as Immutable.js.
+Or you could use it to extend the state instead of cloning `Object.assign(prev, next)` if that makes performance or architectural difference.